Heron Lake, MN Demographics

 A map of Heron Lake's Population by Race

-Of the 913 places in Minnesota, Heron Lake is the 461st most populous.
+Heron Lake is ranked the 465th most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Heron Lake was ranked the 461st most populous place in the 2020 Census.

 Heron Lake's White Population